grafana/explore-logs/src/README.md

 ### Changes

 We do not have a formal proposal process for changes or feature requests.
-If you have a change you would like to see in Explore Logs, please [file an issue](https://github.com/grafana/explore-logs/issues/new) with the necessary details.
+If you have a change you would like to see in Grafana Logs Drilldown, please [file an issue](https://github.com/grafana/explore-logs/issues/new) with the necessary details.